Nouran-saad/Distributed-Text-Editor/README.md

 Step 3: As you open the document you’ll find the following

-- The Copy to Clipboard button copies the URL of the document if you want to pass it to some one this is an easy shortcut to copy it.
+- The Copy to Clipboard button copies the Id of the document if you want to pass it to some one this is an easy shortcut to copy it.
 - The Number of Current Users shows you how many users are working of the document in the time being.
 - Then you have the toolbar this contains the options you need to edit your document.